softwaremagico/KendoTournament/Readme.txt

 1.0.0	Performance impreved.
 		Tests added.

-1.0.1	Import roles.
+1.1.0	Import roles.
 Roles can be copied from a previous championship.
 		Manual Championship.
 Fully editable championship.
+		Multiples computer use updated.